DiamondLightSource/pymalcolm/CONTRIBUTING.rst

 Before a new release, please go through the following checklist:

-* Choose a new PEP440_ compliant release number (but with dashes until we move to python3)
+* Choose a new PEP440_ compliant release number
 * Add a release note in CHANGELOG.rst
 * Git tag the version with message from CHANGELOG
 * Push to github and GitHub Actions will make a release on pypi